nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Models

 Sequelize implements the Active Record pattern.
-Hence, to interact with the database, you can use model classes directly.
+With this pattern, you use model classes directly to interact with the database.
 To continue the example, we need at least one model.
-We'll define the `User` model.
+Let's define the `User` model.

 ```typescript
 @@filename(user.model)